Watering New Sod

 TIPS: Try not to walk on your new lawn when it is wet, to avoid leaving footprints in the new loam below.

-On day 6 we will let the new roots dry out and begin training them to search out a deeper water source.
+We will now let the new roots dry out and begin training them to search out a deeper water source.
 Water on day 7, 8, 9 and stop on day 10 to dry out again.

 Follow the watering chart for the remaining days until you reach the end of week 2.
 At this point you can mow your new lawn and then water it again on the same day after the cut.